 Road.
 The farm is located on the right side of the road.
 Dahlias are our

 main crop.
-And for a map to our farm,
+Click here for a map and directions.

 Payment: Cash, Check.
 A flower stand is open during the Summer months when